spatie/icalendar-generator/README.md

 $calendar = Calendar::create();
 ```

-You can give a name to a calendar:
+You can give a calendar a name:

 ``` php
 $calendar = Calendar::create('Laracon Online');
 ```

-A description can be added to an calendar:
+A description can be added to a calendar:

 ``` php
 $calendar = Calendar::create()